Hardest Solitaire Games by Win Rate

 · Commissioner & Professional Patience Practitioner

 The hardest solitaire games by win rate are Canfield (8%), Scorpion (8%), Spider 4-suit (8%), and Forty Thieves (10%).
-These are also the most difficult solitaire games to win — by a wide margin.
-Those four will beat you most of the time — not because you played badly, but because the games were designed to win.
+These games will beat you most of the time.
+Not because you played badly, but because their creators designed them to win.

-You are bored of easy games.
-You have solved Klondike at 82% win rate enough times that it no longer surprises you.
-You want something that will make you think, lose, think harder, and occasionally feel the rare satisfaction of actually winning.
+You have solved Klondike at 82% win rate so many times it no longer surprises you.
+You want something harder.
+Something that makes you think, lose, think harder, and occasionally feel the rare satisfaction of actually winning.

-This guide covers the seven hardest solitaire variants worth your time — ranked by win rate, with the specific mechanic that makes each one brutal and the one strategy tip that will keep you alive longer.
-No filler games.
-No luck-only variants where skill cannot help you.
+This guide ranks the seven hardest solitaire variants by win rate.
+For each game, you will learn the specific mechanic that makes it brutal and one strategy tip that keeps you alive longer.
+No filler.
+No luck-only variants where skill cannot help.
 Every game here rewards study.

 In This Guide